prottoy-bhattacharyya/chat-web-app/README.md

 - ⚡ High-performance with UV Python server

-- 📱 Accessible in any devices connected in the same network to pot 5000
+- 📱 Accessible in any devices connected in the same network to port 5000

 ## 🛠️ Setup Instructions
 ### 📌 Prerequisites